Continuous-time discrete-space models for animal movement: Introduction

 \section{Introduction}

-Animal telemetry data have been used extensively in recent years to study animal movement, space use, and resource selection \citep[e.g.,][]{Johnson2011,Hanks2011PLoS,Fieberg2010}.
-The ease with which telemetry data are being collected is increasing, leading to vast increases in the number of animals being monitored, as well as the temporal resolution at which telemetry locations are obtained \citep{Cagnacci2010}.
+Telemetry data have been used extensively in recent years to study animal movement, space use and resource selection [e.g., \citet{Johnson2011,Hanks2011PLoS,Fieberg2010}].
+The simplest form of telemetry data consist of a time series of remotely obtained spatial locations of an animal.
+Typically, an animal or group of animals are captured and fit with a tracking device (e.g., a collar with a GPS) which records the animal's location at specified intervals.
+The ease with which telemetry data are being collected is increasing, leading to vast improvements in the number of animals being monitored, as well as the temporal resolution at which telemetry locations are obtained [\citet{Cagnacci2010}].
 This combination can result in huge amounts of telemetry data on a single animal population under study.
-Additionally, the processes driving animal movement are complex, varied, and changing over time.
-For example, animal behavior could be driven by the local environment \citep[e.g.,][]{Hooten2010b}, by conspecifics or predator/prey interactions \citep[e.g.,][]{Merrill2010}, by internal states and needs \citep[e.g.,][]{Nathan2008}, or by memory \citep[e.g.,][]{VanMoorter2009}.
-The animal's response to each of these drivers of movement is also likely to change drastically over time \citep[e.g.,][]{Nathan2008,Hanks2011PLoS,McClintock2012}.
+Additionally, the processes driving animal movement are complex, varied and changing over time.
+For example, animal behavior could be driven by the local environment [e.g., \citet{Hooten2010b}], by conspecifics or predator/prey interactions [e.g., \citet{Merrill2010,Potts2014}], by internal states and needs [e.g., \citet{Nathan2008}], or by memory [e.g., \citet {VanMoorter2009}].
+The animal's response to each of these drivers of movement is also likely to change over time [e.g., Hanks et~al. (\citeauthor{Hanks2011PLoS}), \citet{McClintock2012}, \citet{Nathan2008}] as animals respond to changing stimuli (e.g., dirunal cycles) or energy needs.